 - 3.2.1 The wider Site is accessed via the Queens Wapping bridge, which falls within the Site Redline boundary and links the island to the A562 to the East of Wapping and Queens Dock.
 The Queens Wapping bridge is the primary access and egress route to the Site and wider Site.
 An existing metalled road infrastructure is located within, and bounding, the wider Site, namely; Queens Wharf, Keel Wharf, Monarchs Quay, Kings Parade and Half Tide Wharf.
 Approximately (~) 2 Ha of the Site is currently laid to tarmac in the form of car parking.
 The remaining ~3.5 Ha comprises the existing metalled road network, brownfield land and areas of various hardstanding. - 3.2.2 Application 1A: The Site has a current land use of car parking, metalled road, paved hardstanding and grassed areas.
 The Application 1A Site is 1.33 ha in area, of which 0.15 ha comprises private roads and hardstanding under the ownership, and responsibility of, Kings Waterfront Estates and does not form part of the proposed development. - 3.2.3 Application 1B: The Site has a current land use of car parking, metalled road, paved hardstanding and grassed areas.
-The application 1B Site is 1.57 ha in area, of which 0.15 ha comprises private roads and hardstanding under the ownership, and responsibility of, Kings Waterfront Estates and does not form part of the proposed development.

-- 3.2.4 Stage 2: The Site has a current land use of car parking, metalled road, paved hardstanding and grassed areas. - 3.2.5 For a fuller description of the Site and wider Site, please refer to Flood Risk Assessment 'SHF.1380.001.HY.R.002.A Monarchs Quay Application 1_FINAL' and 'SHF.1380.001.HY.R.003.A Monarchs Quay Application 1B_FINAL'
+The application 1B Site is 0.7 ha in area, of which 0.15 ha comprises private roads and hardstanding under the ownership, and responsibility of, Kings Waterfront Estates and does not form part of the proposed development. - 3.2.4 For a fuller description of the Site and wider Site, please refer to Flood Risk Assessment 'SHF.1380.001.HY.R.002.A Monarchs Quay Application 1_FINAL' and 'SHF.1380.001.HY.R.003.A Monarchs Quay Application 1B_FINAL'